 Our family had THEE best time at our very first Union game!
 It had us all wanting to come back (even my husband, who isn’t a soccer fan AT ALL.
 He did it for our daughter, who is totally obsessed and he wound up pleasantly surprised by how great it all was!)
 The crowd is amazing!
-It was really nice bunch of folks and a family-friendly atmosphere.
+It was a really nice bunch of folks and a family-friendly atmosphere.
 I definitely felt safe and comfortable with the littles.

 A term you should know if you’re heading to a game is ‘Son On Ben’, which is a group of die-hard Union fans who cheer and sing the entire game.
-They also set off blue colored smoke bombs when the Union scores.
+They also set off blue-colored smoke bombs when the Union scores.
 They actually make the game extra fun, and are just the right amount of rowdy!!
 The best part of the entire experience in my opinion however, happens even BEFORE the game even starts!

 There are a bunch of super fun activities that take place just outside the stadium!
 (Make sure to get there extra early, especially if you have kiddos with you to enjoy them all!)

-There’s a soccer field just the right size for kiddos to let loose, a hot air balloon basket for photo ops, another photo booth with a green screen for family photos they’ll email to you to you, and even video games, too!
+There’s a soccer field just the right size for kiddos to let loose, a hot air balloon basket for photo ops, another photo booth with a green screen for family photos they’ll email to you, and even video games, too!

 The day we went there was even a man the kids were able to “slime” (remember Double Dare?!)!